learn-co-curriculum/react-hooks-running-tests/README.md

 ## Code Along

-There are a few tests defined for this lab so you can get some practice.
+There are a couple of tests defined for this lab so you can get some practice.

 To get started, run `npm install` (if you haven't already), then run `npm test` or `learn test`.